swipely/iam-docker/README.md

 The former allows you to run multiple applications on a single instance at the cost of security, while the later is optimally secure at the cost of instance count.
 Using `iam-docker`, a single server can run multiple applications without paying a security penalty.

-Note that `iam-docker` doesn't necessarily need to be used with ECS -- any EC2 instance running Docker can run use it.
+Note that `iam-docker` doesn't necessarily need to be used with ECS – or even EC2.
+Any machine running Docker can run use it.

 ## Usage